kambizgrajaie/CmcMarkets/README.md

 ## Design Choices

-- **Multi-layer Design:** This application separates concerns of each layer from WebApi to Service to Persistence.
+- **Multi-layer Design:** This application separates concerns of each layer from WebApi to Service to Persistence(DAL).
 It injects concrete implementations of abstractions to higher components in the structure.

 - **Microsoft Identity:** Used this powerful library to manage users, passwords, profile data, roles, claims and tokens.

 - **Entity Framework:** EF allows to create a database from code, which enables a more agile and test-driven development workflow.
 Also integrated Microsoft Identity entities to the same database as the application entities are stored.
-SQL Server Express has been used for the database
+SQL Server Express has been used for the database.

 - **Repository Pattern:** Used Repository as an abstraction of the Data Access Layer.
 It hides details of how exactly the data is saved and retrieved from underlying data source.
 So it also enables us to easily test application with unit tests.